-Babies alone in hospital get love from volunteers
+These hospital 'baby rockers' take care of infants who have no one

 But she also said the emotional rewards for providing essential love is priceless.

-"When you walk in the morning and those little faces light up, you know you've done some good."
+"When you walk in...in the morning and those little faces light up, you know you've done some good."